-That includes this tip: Whether you’re heading across the country or down the street, renting a storage unit prior to your move will give you the space you need not only to get things out of the way but to unpack and settle in on your own time.
-There are a lot more tips where that came from, so check out the below info we have on Packing for your Move, as well as a complete Moving Guide to get you there in one piece.
+Whether you’re moving across the country or down the street, renting a storage unit prior to your move will give you the space you need not only to get things out of the way but to unpack and settle in on your own time.
+SecurCare Self Storage will help you get ready for your move into a storage unit with our expert tips.

-- Pack an overnight box for your new place that includes toiletries, linens, cell phone chargers, flashlights, air mattresses, pillows, prescriptions, trash bags and any items you’ll want immediate access to at the new place.
+- Pack an overnight box for your new place that includes toiletries, linens, prescriptions, etc.

 - Start by renting your storage unit, and going through all of the items in your house.
 You’ll want to figure out ahead of time what is staying, going and what can easily spend time in your storage unit without being missed.